 With so many immigrants from around the world seeking to immigrate to Canada, it isn’t surprising to hear that the wait list for Canadian citizenship can be up to 3 years.
-However, since the Canadian government is keen to accept immigrants who can contribute to Canada’s economic growth, they have created Provincial Nominee Programs that can shorten the wait list for eligible immigrants.
+However, since the Canadian government is keen to accept immigrants who can contribute to Canada’s economic growth, they have created the Provincial Nominee Program (PNP) that can shorten the wait list for eligible immigrants.

 What Are the Causes of Long Immigration Waiting Periods?

 Canada lets in over 200,000 immigrants every single year.
 However, due to economic issues all around the world, not all foreigners are positively integrating into society.

 With so many applications being processed, it is no wonder that the immigration process can take years to complete.
 In order to accept a large range of financially stable foreigners, the Provincial Nominee Programs (PNPs) have been set up in every province and some territories.

 How Can Long Waiting Periods Affect Potential Immigrants?